-Report cards are distributed to students at quarterly intervals during the school year.
+Report cards are posted on our Student Information System (Skyward) at quarterly intervals during the school year.
 These reports include a grade in achievement in all subjects taken by the student and the number of absences.
 In addition, each of the student's teachers usually indicates explanatory comments.
-The signature of the parent or guardian on the report card envelope is required.
-This signature is not interpreted as an approval of the report, but as evidence that the report has been examined.
-Report card envelopes must be returned within 4 days.
-Failure to return signed report cards will result in administrative referral.
-The final report card is mailed to the home in July.
+Paper copies will be available upon individual request.